 Manufacturer dB ratings often understate real noise — test conditions hide spikes, tank resonance, and higher operational levels.

-Account for A-weighted dBA differences and environment when judging ratings.
+Account for A-weighted dBA differences and the environment when judging ratings.
 Use measured operational values, not just manufacturer claims, to make informed choices.

 How Do You Test and Compare Inflator Noise?